Human Centered Design Group

 Earth Science Data Processing

 Earth science gives us a way to better understand our planet and its short and long term changes.
 By generating hypotheses and creating models, we can improve our ability to predict natural disasters, respond more effectively to current changes, and build our knowledge about the complex interactions between atmosphere, vegetation, ice sheets, volcanic activity, tectonic activity, soil moisture, and many other components of our environment.
-The Human Interfaces Group is developing a system in which Earth science data processing workflows are run in a cloud computing environment, with a web-based interface for managing, creating, and monitoring the computational processes.
+The Human Centered Design Group is developing a system in which Earth science data processing workflows are run in a cloud computing environment, with a web-based interface for managing, creating, and monitoring the computational processes.
 Our goal is to decrease total processing time, significantly lower the barriers to participation, and provide a common platform for collaboration.

 Deep Space Communication

 The Deep Space Network (DSN) is the worldwide antenna array that NASA uses to communicate with all active space missions.
 Network operators have to manage every bit from every space mission 24x7x365 through the 15 antennae.
-The Human Interfaces group develops the system that allows operators to manage this extraordinary flow of data.
+The Human Centered Design group develops the system that allows operators to manage this extraordinary flow of data.

 Partners in NASA Outreach